9001/copyparty/README.md

 some recommended dependencies are enabled by default; [override the package](https://github.com/9001/copyparty/blob/hovudstraum/contrib/package/nix/copyparty/default.nix#L3-L22) if you want to add/remove some features/deps

-`ffmpeg-full` was chosen over `ffmpeg-headless` mainly because we need `withWebp` (and `withOpenmpt` is also nice) and being able to use a cached build felt more important than optimizing for size at the time -- PRs welcome if you disagree 👍

 ## nixos module